microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessStaffMember.md

 	)
 	IsEmailNotificationEnabled = $false
 }
-New-MgBookingBusinessStaffMember -BookingBusinessId $bookingBusinessId -BodyParameter $params
+New-MgBetaBookingBusinessStaffMember -BookingBusinessId $bookingBusinessId -BodyParameter $params
 ```

-This example shows how to use the New-MgBookingBusinessStaffMember Cmdlet.
+This example shows how to use the New-MgBetaBookingBusinessStaffMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS